 Each Sunday, I send out a newsletter that contains one thorough post—”This Week's Big Question”—that brings together political science, data, and statistical analysis to help answer one big question from the last seven days.
 I also run through a list of excerpts of the best data-driven articles I read last week, divided into three categories: politics, social science and otherwise.
 I will write a short blurb about a book I’m currently reading and preview the week ahead.
 Of course, I end the newsletter by thanking you, my subscribers.

 At what cost?

-My weekly newsletter will always be free (after all, I do have a staff gig writing the day away at The Economist’s offices in DC) unless you want to offer up some money for my time.
+My weekly newsletter will always be free (after all, I do have a staff gig writing the day away) unless you want to offer up some money for my time.
 If you do, you can sign up to receive subscribers-only posts 1-2x a week, so long as you want to fork over $5 per month(or $50 per year).